jo3d9n/Empirecore/readme.md

 - **Synthesizes insights** across 20+ intellectual domains (quantum physics, behavioral economics, policy, UX, systems engineering, etc.)
 - **Anchors every output** to empirical reality (WHO, IPCC, Henrich, Lijphart, Gallup, etc.)
-- **Wraps strategy in archetype-driven narratives** (“Chaotic Aunt,” “Overthinker,” “Isis”) for emotional resonance
+- **Wraps strategy in archetype-driven narratives** (“Wise One,” “Overthinker, emotional resonance.
 - **Scores every output** for ethics, coherence, and cultural relevance (CDI ≥ 0.85)
 - **Operates as a licensed service** — clients **never see the engine**, only the audited output

 This repository contains the **public-facing frontend** (`index.html`) that demonstrates the engine’s capabilities **without exposing its architecture**.

+> 💡 **Remarkably, everything you see here — the strategy, the design, the code — was created through the collaboration of one human and one AI system.**

 ---